Beam Handbook

 M_G = \Large \frac{1}{2} \normalsize qL \Large (\frac{Ls}{2} \normalsize - \Large \frac{L^2}{4}) \normalsize; \text{for} x = \large \frac{L}{2}

-It can be proved that the relation between L and s that minimize the bending moments, i.e., -M_E = M_G is:
+It can be shown that the relationship between L and s that minimizes bending moments, i.e., -M_E = M_G , is:

 s =f(L) : -M_E = M_G